-In April 2010, the Alair® Bronchial Thermoplasty System (Asthmatx, Inc., Sunnyvale, CA now part of Boston Scientific Corporation) was approved by the U.S. Food and Drug Administration (FDA) through the premarket approval (PMA) process for use in adults with severe and persistent asthma whose symptoms are not adequately controlled with inhaled corticosteroids and LABAs.
+In April 2010, the Alair® Bronchial Thermoplasty System (Asthmatx Inc., Sunnyvale, CA, now part of Boston Scientific Corp.) was approved by the U.S. Food and Drug Administration through the premarket approval process for use in adults with severe and persistent asthma whose symptoms are not adequately controlled with inhaled corticosteroids and LABAs.
 Use of the treatment is contraindicated in patients with implantable devices and those with sensitivities to lidocaine, atropine or benzodiazepines.
 It should also not be used while patients are experiencing an asthma exacerbation, active respiratory infection, bleeding disorder, or within 2 weeks of making changes in their corticosteroid regimen.
 The same area of the lung should not be treated more than once with bronchial thermoplasty.

 Bronchial thermoplasty for the treatment of asthma is considered investigational.

 Effective in 2013, there are specific category I CPT codes for this procedure:

 31660 Bronchoscopy, rigid or flexible, including fluoroscopic guidance, when performed; with bronchial thermoplasty, 1 lobe